nefarioustim/front-end-development-best-practice/index.md

 * Internet Explorer 6
 * Safari 4

-Once you have a better understanding of the users of your site, you may opt to drop support for any of these combinations.
+Once you have a better understanding of the users of your site, you may opt to drop support for any of these combinations, or even add some additional browsers.

 Other browser support matrixes are available, such as [YUI Graded Browser Support](http://developer.yahoo.com/yui/articles/gbs/), the [BBC Browser Support Standards](http://www.bbc.co.uk/guidelines/futuremedia/technical/browser_support.shtml#support_table), and [jQuery Browser Compatibility](http://docs.jquery.com/Browser_compatibility).